connorbowen/apiq-mvp/docs/SECURITY_GUIDE.md

 - Detect: Continuous monitoring and detection
 - Respond: Incident response and communication
 - Recover: Business continuity and improvement

+- Automated checks (pre-commit and CI) enforce the no-mock-data policy.
+- All documentation and code reviews must verify compliance with this policy.

 ## Security Monitoring